Strathaven

-The current estimated population is 8,000.
-The town was granted a royal charter in 1450, making the Town of Strathaven a burgh of barony.
+The population in the 2022 census was 8,339.
+The town was granted a royal charter in 1450, making it a burgh of barony.
 The A71, which connects Edinburgh and Irvine, passes through the town.

 History

 A Roman road passes close by, on the south side of the Avon Water; it led to the Roman fort at Loudoun Hill near Darvel.
 The origins of Strathaven Castle are obscure, but it is believed to have been held by the Bairds until after the end of the Wars of Scottish Independence in 1357.
 It then passed to William Douglas, 1st Earl of Douglas in 1370.

 The settlement within the lands of Strathaven became a burgh of barony in 1450.
 The centre of the town is occupied by the market square, formerly a grassed common, and still known as Common Green, or just 'The Green'.
 Linking the town and the castle is the old 'Boo Backit Brig' ('bow-backed bridge'), a small arched bridge.

 The Old Parish Church, with its landmark spire, was built in 1772, and was the place of worship of the Dukes of Hamilton, who had a section of the church reserved for them.

 The town played a significant part in the Radical War of 1820, when James Wilson led a band of radicals on a march to Glasgow, to join a rumoured general uprising, which never actually happened.
 Wilson was hanged for treason.

-Its most famous 'modern' resident was the singer, Sir Harry Lauder (1870–1950) whose mansion, Lauder Ha', or Hall, was just above the town on the road to Kilmarnock.
+Its most famous 'modern' resident was the singer, Sir Harry Lauder (1870–1950) whose mansion, Lauder Ha', or Hall, remains in the town's Lethame neighbourhood, the estate's entrance leading from the road to Kilmarnock.
 Sir Harry spent the Second World War years there, and died in February 1950.

 Dungavel House on the outskirts of Strathaven was the place where German Deputy Führer, Rudolf Hess, originally intended to land on the evening of 10 May 1941 in a misguided attempt to seek peace talks with the Duke of Hamilton.
 However bad weather and poor navigation resulted in Hess having to land at Floors Farm in Eaglesham.

 In 2002, Strathaven was granted the title of Scotland's First Fairtrade Town (jointly with Aberfeldy) under the leadership of Paulo Quadros, chair of the first Fairtrade group in Scotland.

 Governance

 The town is part of the Avondale and Stonehouse ward of the South Lanarkshire council area.
 Before 1996, it was part of the Strathclyde region, with a district council in East Kilbride.
 Previous to that, it had been part of the Fourth landward district of the County of Lanark.

-As part of Scottish devolution, national governmental power is split between the UK Parliament and Government and the Scottish Parliament and Government.
-As of 2021, it is in the East Kilbride, Strathaven and Lesmahagow constituency of the UK Parliament (MP [2019]: Lisa Cameron [SNP]) and the Clydesdale constituency of the Scottish Parliament (MSP [2021]: Màiri McAllan [SNP]).
+As of the 2024 UK General Election, Strathaven is represented in Westminster by the East Kilbride and Strathaven Labour MP, Joani Reid.
+In Holyrood, the town is represented by Clydesdale constituency SNP MSP Màiri McAllan.